repeaterjs/repeater/README.md

 })();
 ```

 The `positions` async generator takes an async iterator of click events and yields x/y coordinates.
 However, in the example, the generator is returned early so that the `for await…of` loop never starts.
 Consequently, `clicks.return` is never called and the event handler is never cleaned up.
-To make the code above safe, a developer would have to make sure that either that every positions generator is iterated at least once, or that `clicks.return` is manually called instead.
+To make the code above safe, a developer would have to make sure that either every positions generator is started or that every listen iterator is manually returned.
 This logic is difficult to write, and ultimately forces developers to treat async iterators differently than async generators, the latter of which can be safely created and ignored.

 The `Channel` class solves this problem by executing lazily.
 In other words, the executor passed to the channel constructor does not run until the first time `next` is called.
 Here’s the same `listen` function above written with channels: